jay-maas/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+The globals for describe and it are different because of the scope to which they are applied. ~describe identifies what is being tested. ~it identifies what the expectations are.
+Good uses for them are like using the before each, and deciding exactly what scope that needs to be inside of.
+This can prove very helpful with testing models that rely upon a db.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+The point of TDD is to be able to have autonomous ways to ensure our code base is working exactly as predicted.
+By writing a test before even implementating any code, we ensure our test fails.
+Using best practices to avoid false positives within our tests, we can then begin to implement the code after our initial test fails.
+When the test passed, we can be certain that our code is functioning as desired, and there is code to represent that besides just the working code base.
+I think this approach is great, but exceedingly difficult to use in every faucet of a code base with so little experience implementing testing.

 1. Mention three types of automated tests.

+integration
+functional
+end to end

 ## Project Set Up